International Day for the Elimination of Violence against Women

 International Day for the Elimination of Violence against Women in

-International Day for the Elimination of Violence against Women is a worldwide observance dedicated to raising awareness about the prevalence of violence against women and girls and the measures needed to combat it.
+International Day for the Elimination of Violence against Women is dedicated to raising awareness about the prevalence of violence against women and girls and the measures needed to combat it.
 Established by the United Nations, this global occasion highlights the various forms of violence women face, including physical, sexual, psychological, and economic abuse.
 It advocates for prevention, protection, and provision of services for survivors, as well as the importance of holding the perpetrators accountable.

 The day was established by the United Nations General Assembly in 1999 in memory of the brutal assassination of three Mirabal sisters, political activists in the Dominican Republic, on November 25, 1960.
 In Canada, the significance of this day may be felt by many, considering the country's alarming rates of violence against females.
 According to a 2020 Statistics Canada report, around one in three females have experienced physical or sexual violence at the hands of an intimate partner since the age of 15.
 This distressing statistic highlights the importance of the International Day for the Elimination of Violence against Women in Canada, as it reminds Canadians of the urgent need for collective efforts to address gender-based violence.